-Executive Home Detox is a world leader in detoxing individuals going through alcohol or drug withdrawal.
-We work with you in your home to provide a safe, medically-supervised withdrawal and implement sustainable practices to give you your life back, alcohol free.
+Executive Home Detox is a leader in the supervised outpatient detox of individuals going through alcohol or drug withdrawal.
+We work with you in your home to provide a safe, physician-supervised withdrawal and implement sustainable practices to give you your life back, alcohol free.
 The Alcohol Home Detox provides ultimate levels of privacy.
-If your searching for answers on how to detox from alcohol at home or how to help someone detox from alcohol at home safely and discretely, Executive Home Detox is your trusted & confidential source.
+If you’re searching for answers on how to detox from alcohol at home or how to help someone detox from alcohol at home safely and discretely, Executive Home Detox is your trusted & confidential source.

 Detox Safely at Home: Treatment Services for Alcohol Dependence

 Alcohol dependence is a serious, but treatable, medical condition.
 Alcoholism and alcohol dependence are typically traced to a client’s genetic predisposition, social environment, or emotional state.
 No matter the cause, an expert clinical nurse will supervise a safe medical home detox.
 The nurse will assess vital signs, blood pressure, pulse, respiration, and temperature.
 A withdrawal scale, the Clinical Institute Withdrawal Scale of Alcohol (CIWA Scale) is utilized for withdrawal assessment.
 Re-assessment of your home detox treatment will be performed as often as is necessary to ensure a stable and successful recovery.

 How to Detox from Alcohol at Home & Is It Safe?